microsoft/vscode/.devcontainer/README.md

 ## Quick start - local

-1. Install Docker Desktop or Docker on your local machine.
+1. Install Docker Desktop or Docker for Linux on your local machine.
 (See [docs](https://aka.ms/vscode-remote/containers/getting-started) for additional details.)

-2. [Docker Desktop] If you are not using the new WSL2 Docker Desktop engine, increase the resources allocated to Docker Desktop to at least **4 Cores and 4 GB of RAM (8 GB recommended)**.
-Right-click on the Docker status bar item, go to **Preferences/Settings > Resources > Advanced** to do so.
+2. **Important**: Docker needs at least **4 Cores and 6 GB of RAM (8 GB recommended)** to run full build.
+If you on macOS, or using the old Hyper-V engine for Windows, update these values for Docker Desktop by right-clicking on the Docker status bar item, going to **Preferences/Settings > Resources > Advanced**.

     > **Note:** The [Resource Monitor](https://marketplace.visualstudio.com/items?itemName=mutantdino.resourcemonitor) extension is included in the container so you can keep an eye on CPU/Memory in the status bar.